 After over four years of discussion, the new EU data protection framework has finally been adopted.
 Taking the form of a Regulation, the General Data Protection Regulation (GDPR) will replace the current Directive and will be directly applicable in all EU Member States without the need for implementing national legislation.
 Most importantly, the extended operation of the GDPR means it will apply to many Australian businesses.

 Coming into effect on 25 May 2018, the GDPR contains some onerous obligations, many of which will take time to prepare for.
 And failure to comply may lead to hefty penalities.

 This two-hour live on-line seminar will outline the main provisions of the GDPR, with a focus on the effect the new regulation will have on Australian entities.
-It will highlight some actions likely to be needed to prepare for the new regulation.
+It will highlight some of the actions likely to be needed to prepare for the new regulation.

 - 2-hours of tuition

 - Comprehensive course notes including additional reference materials

 The session will be recorded and made available to all attendees for their future reference.
 Please let us know in advance if this is a problem.